mmkuang/grayclhn.github.io/671/instructions.md

 How to include other variables
 ------------------------------

 You probably want to use variables other than the unemployment rate in your analysis.
 Let's add new housing units as another variable.
 (Mostly because I don't expect it to be that helpful....)
-It has the label suffix "BPPRIVSA".
+It has the label suffix `BPPRIVSA`.
+(How did I find this variable and its label?
+By poking around on [FRED][])

 Download the data using the same function as before: